-- The Kiddie Ride: A single-seater car and a two-seater car, by Kiddie Rides Australia.
+The Kiddie Ride: A single-seater car and a two-seater car, by Kiddie Rides Australia.

-- Long Runner: Been around for a total of forty-eight years.
+	- Long Runner: He's been around for a total of over fifty years.

 	- Lovely Assistant: In his show, Humphrey would be aided by a young attractive woman (or sometimes a man) who would make Humphrey's actions comprehensible to his young audience.